-During Robert's Rebellion against the ruling Targaryen dynasty, Lord Robert Baratheon was met at a ford crossing the Trident by an army commanded by Prince Rhaegar Targaryen, resulting in the Battle of the Trident.
+During Robert's Rebellion against the ruling Targaryen dynasty, Lord Robert Baratheon's rebel host was met at a ford crossing the Trident by a loyalist army commanded by Prince Rhaegar Targaryen, resulting in the Battle of the Trident.
 When they came together at the ford they fought a personal battle, which Rhaegar lost when Robert drove his warhammer into the prince's chest, killing him.
 Adorning Rhaegar's breastplate was a three-headed dragon, the symbol of House Targaryen, done in rubies.
 The hammer blow knocked the rubies from Rhaegar's chest, spilling them into the ford and giving the ford its name.

 A Game of Thrones